Youth Work Ethics

 In todays episode Aaron and Howard speak about the development of the Fairbridge code of ethics used by many youth work associations worldwide.
 How did the code come in to being?
 Why do youth workers need to think about ethics?
 How can youth workers think ethically in their day to day practice?

 Professional youth workers must think about the concept of ethical practice every day.
 Codes of Ethics are a significant way for the young people we serve to know what we can and cannot do.
-They also give youth workers a great framework for professional supervision and reflective practice.
+They also give youth workers a great framework for ethical decision making, professional supervision and reflective practice.

 You can find more information about Howard on LinkedIn.